 Single Event application form

-Fees and charges for all food businesses can be found on our Fees & Charges page.
+Fees and charges for all food businesses can be found in our fees and charges.

 Most NSW food businesses must have a trained Food Safety Supervisor (FSS) who holds a valid certificate issued by the NSW Food Authority (via an approved training organisation).
 For more information visit the NSW Food Authority.